raulra08/playground/web-application/back-end/README.md

 You should see your instances being built in the EC2 Dashboard.
 Once they are ready you can validate the cluster build.

-At this point you should be able to see the kubernetes master and 2 nodes intances running in AWS.
+At this point you should be able to see the kubernetes master and 2 nodes instances running in AWS.
 Wait for them to be ready before getting a successful response from the command below

 ```
 kops validate cluster $NAME